 Schedule a Dental Appointment

-Contact our office for treatment today at 859-251-3809.
-You can also request a dental consultation with Dr. Freano on our website.
+Contact Complete Dentistry For All Ages for chipped tooth treatment today at 859-251-3809.
+You can also request a dental consultation with our dentist on our website.